Socialist Unity Party of Germany: Secretariat of the Central Committee

 The Central Committee Secretariat met each Wednesday to implement decisions finalised by the Politburo the previous day and to prepare the agenda for the Central Committee's next weekly meeting.
 The Secretariat comprised the Central Committee Party Secretaries.
 The Secretariat played a decisive role in selecting the Nomenklatura of the Central Committee.
 Nomenklatura members were the holders of the top 300 or so positions in the party and the state: changes to the Nomenklatura membership list required the approval of the Central Committee Secretariat.

+The Secretariat was the connecting element between the Politburo and the Central Committee Departments.
+These departments, whose heads were always full members of the Central Committee, formulated policy for the party and thus the country, with most departments mirroring ministries of the GDR (for example, there was a Ministry of Light Industry and a Ministry of District-led and foodstuffs industry).
+Department could de facto issue binding orders to the respective ministries, though de jure this was only possible for the secretaries.
+A notable exception was the Ministry of People's Education, which was not under supervision of the People's Education Department, but directly under the General Secretary, as Minister Margot Honecker was the General Secretary's wife.
+Secretaries were usually assigned to multiple departments, for example, throughout the GDR's existence, there was one Economy Secretary.

+The party newspaper Neues Deutschland was organised as a department, its Editor-in-chief having department head rank.
+Similarly, the Party Academy and the Institute for Marxism–Leninism were organised as departments, their directors having department head rank.

 Party Congresses

 The 1st Congress

 The 1st Party Congress (Vereinigungsparteitag), which convened on 21 April 1946, was the unification congress.
 This congress elected two co-chairmen to lead the party: Wilhelm Pieck, former leader of the eastern KPD, and Otto Grotewohl, former leader of the eastern SPD.
 The union was initially intended to apply to the whole of occupied Germany.
 The union was rejected consistently in the three western occupation zones, where both parties remained independent.
 The union of the two parties was thus effective only in the Soviet zone.
 The SED was modeled after the Communist Party of the Soviet Union.